ipfs/kubo/docs/plugins.md

 Datastore plugins add support for additional datastore backends.

+### Tracer

+(experimental)

+Tracer plugins allow injecting an opentracing backend into go-ipfs.

+### Daemon

+Daemon plugins are started when the go-ipfs daemon is started and are given an instance of the CoreAPI.
+This should make it possible to build an ipfs-based application without IPC and without forking go-ipfs.

+Note: We eventually plan to make go-ipfs usable as a library.
+However, this plugin type is likely the best interim solution.

 ## Available Plugins

 | Name                                                                            | Type      | Preloaded | Description                                    |